gurugrit/Finals_Capstone_UCB_MLAI_2025_MOD24/README.md

 This project focuses on identifying and preventing fraudulent phone numbers used during user registration or profile updates in enterprise Identity Access Systems (IAS), particularly targeting abuse of SMS-based authentication and verification mechanisms.
 Fraudsters exploit these systems using tactics such as VOIP numbers, synthetic identities, excessive OTP requests, and geolocation spoofing for monetary gain or unauthorized access.
 For this final project I am using a De-Identified dataset of 50,000 records with user metadata, phone behavior, registration patterns, and verification attributes.
 Please note this is a curtailed metadata considering the processing speed of the machine being used and the time it takes for the models to execute.

-Using supervised machine learning I trained several models including Logistic Regression, Random Forest, XGBoost, and LightGBM.
+Using supervised machine learning several models were including Logistic Regression, Random Forest, XGBoost, and LightGBM.
 XGBoost delivered the best performance in terms of ROC-AUC, precision, and recall.
 SHAP analysis helped uncover key predictors such as the number of accounts tied to a phone number, OTP success rate, use of VOIP numbers, and IP-region mismatches.
 These features consistently correlated with fraudulent behavior.

 In parallel, unsupervised models like Isolation Forest and One-Class SVM were applied to identify anomalies without requiring fraud labels.
 Isolation Forest effectively surfaced suspicious users whose behaviors aligned with known fraud signatures.
 A combined strategy was adopted where high-confidence frauds were defined as those flagged by both supervised and unsupervised models.